Andrew Leone has turned his island fantasy into a reality.

-“I love Bali lifestyle,” he says.
+“I love the Bali lifestyle,” he states.
 “I have everything here: world-class training, the waves, and a team.”

-“He contacted myself and my brother Antony.
-He was looking to add a jiu-jitsu program to his gym’s schedule,” said Leone.
-However, this would become a lot more than just a teaching gig.
+“He contacted myself, and my brother Anthony.
+He was looking to add a jiu-jitsu program to his gym’s schedule,” Leone says.
 “Eventually, we were offered a partnership in the gym.
-Jakarta Muay Thai and MMA was our first foot in the door.
-Later, we started mapping out the Bali project.”
+Jakarta Muay Thai and MMA was our first foot in the door.”

-Suryadinata would go on to make an even wiser move.
-Knowing the Leones’ love for surfing, he took the brothers for a weekend on the island paradise of Bali, and sold them on the idea of opening a gym in that beautiful part of Indonesia.
+Knowing the Leones’ love for surfing, Suryadinata took the brothers for a weekend on the island paradise of Bali, and sold them on the idea of opening a gym in that beautiful part of Indonesia.

-“We saw an opportunity here,” Leone says.
+“We saw an opportunity here,” the bantamweight continues.
 “There was clearly a market in Bali for people who wanted to do training vacations, but there was a lack of high-level facilities.
 Nobody at the time could offer the world-class international training that we are offering at Bali MMA now.”

 Besides, there were huge waves at local spots Padang Padang and Uluwatu, as well as perfect breaks on the doorstep of their gym in Canggu.

-“Since we were very young, we kept wrestling and surfing together,” the American recalls about growing up with his brother Anthony.
+“Since we were very young, we kept wrestling and surfing together,” the American recalls of his New York childhood with Anthony.
 “When Steve brought us to Bali, we saw that miles away from our native Long Island, such a place existed.
 So we stayed.”

 “Around Southeast Asia, Thailand was known as a better country for doing martial arts training,” Leone states.
 “Clearly, with Bali MMA, we started a new thing down here.
 Before us, no one thought of Bali as a place to learn martial arts at a high level.
 I know that now, more gyms will come over.”

-In the years to come, there may very well be a few more gyms to set up shop in both Bali and Jakarta, but Leone and company are at the cusp of something special.
-Not only are they bringing world-class athletes into their establishments, but they are also cultivating local talent and molding them into the superstars of tomorrow.
+Still, Leone and company are on the cusp of something special.
+Not only are they bringing world-class athletes into their establishments, but they are also cultivating local talent, and molding them into the superstars of tomorrow.